suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 });
 ```

-Sending MOT directly the fund won't affect the price of the Fund.
+Sending MOT directly to the fund won't affect the price of the Fund.

 ### Interface